cotterp/featurefinder/README.md

 # featurefinder
 Workspace for 2.169/6.482 final project

+FOR DATABASE: unpack dataset.rar and place in the directory "Machine-feature-dataset-master/dataset/"

 TODO:
 - implement FeatureNet
   - figure out what is missing from the existing FeatureNet repo (cloned here in "FeatureNet-master" folder)